-- Is the proposed condition appropriate, reasonable and proportionate to the risk? - Is the proposed condition covered under any other law? (such as STRATA by-laws or the Cat or Dog Act? in these cases an application is not required. - Do the parties agree to the proposed condition?
+- Is the proposed condition appropriate, reasonable and proportionate to the risk? - Is the proposed condition covered under any other law? (such as STRATA by-laws or the Cat or Dog Act? in these cases an application is not required.

 &lt;sup>2 Residential Tenancies Act 1987 (WA), s.
 50C(a).